awesome-pentest-gadgets/wifi-pineapple-cloner-builds/README.md

 ZyXEL | Keenetic Extra II  | WiFi Router | 580 | 32 | 128 | [universal](https://github.com/xchwarze/wifi-pineapple-cloner-builds/blob/main/releases/zyxel_keenetic-extra-ii-universal-sysupgrade.bin)
 <br>

-If your manufacturer or model is not built you have to follow the steps of the Universal Wifi pineapple hardware cloner [documentation](https://github.com/xchwarze/wifi-pineapple-cloner).
+* If your manufacturer or model is not built you have to follow the steps of the Universal Wifi pineapple hardware cloner [documentation](https://github.com/xchwarze/wifi-pineapple-cloner).
+* The list of compatible devices is made with the data provided by OpenWRT.
+The filtering criteria were that they are supported by OpenWRT 19 and that they have the same capabilities as the original hard.
+* OpenWRT data may be incorrect for some devices.

 ## Recomended setup